BobTheNerd10/Re-Replanted/README.md

 At the moment, this Repository contains one C# project.
 - Extra-Polish is the project dedicated to fixing all the oversights in the game.

 More C# projects will be added as needed.
+For the future, I'd like to split the project up into multiple mods so the user can easily enable-and-disable the mods they want.
+These are the planned mods at the moment:
+- WIP

 ## How to Help / Making Suggestions
 There are several different ways to help!
 And I greatly appreciate anyone who takes the time to! :D